mrasband/tmk_keyboard/doc/keymap.md

 ## 0. Keymap and layers
 **Keymap** is comprised of multiple layers of key layout, you can define **32 layers** at most.
-**Layer** is an array of **keycodes** to define **actions** for each physical keys. respective layers can be validated simultaneously.
+**Layer** is an array of **keycodes** to define **actions** for each physical keys.
+Respective layers can be validated simultaneously.
 Layers are indexed with 0 to 31 and higher layer has precedence.

     Keymap: 32 Layers                   Layer: Keycode matrix
     -----------------                   ---------------------